 Conflict with Superiors

 Known to his soldiers as “Little Powell,” Hill typically wore a red shirt into battle.
 He had a personal reputation as being combative and short-tempered.
-During the Seven Days Battles (June 25–July 1, 1862), Hill had had a falling out with Longstreet.
-To avert a duel between the two generals, Confederate commander Robert E. Lee transferred Hill to General Stonewall Jackson’s corps.
+During the Seven Days Battles (June 25–July 1, 1862), Hill had a falling out with Longstreet.
+To avert a duel between the two generals, Confederate commander Robert E. Lee transferred Hill to General Thomas J. “Stonewall” Jackson‘s corps.

-Hill and Jackson did not fare much better.
+Hill and Jackson fared little better.
 Jackson charged Hill with dereliction of duty eight times during their time together.
 On September 3, 1862, Jackson had Hill arrested and temporarily relieved of his command when Hill questioned Jackson’s leadership abilities in front of subordinate officers.
 Hill’s running feud with Jackson continued until Jackson’s death at the Battle of Chancellorsville in 1863.

 Wounded at Chancellorsville

 Hill performed poorly at the Battle of Fredericksburg.
-(December 13, 1862) when Union General George Meade’s troops breached his line, requiring reinforcements from Major General Jubal Early to save the day.
+(December 13, 1862) when Union General George Meade‘s troops breached his line, requiring reinforcements from Major General Jubal Early to save the day.
 Hill redeemed himself by performing brilliantly at the Battle of Chancellorsville (April 30–May 6, 1863).
 During that battle, on May 2, Hill briefly assumed command of the Confederate 2nd Corps after friendly fire mortally wounded Jackson.
-Hill was wounded shortly thereafter and ceded command to Major General J. E. B. Stuart.
+Wounded himself shortly thereafter, Hill ceded command to Major General J. E. B. Stuart.

 After the Battle of Chancellorsville, Lee reorganized the Army of Northern Virginia.
 He selected Richard S. Ewell to fill Jackson’s position and on May 24, 1863, promoted Hill to the rank of lieutenant general, placing him in command of the newly created 3rd Corps.